fullstacktf/myment-back/README.md

 # Myment back-end API
-This repository contains the back-end API of the Myment web application.
+This repository contains the back-end of the Myment web application.